metaplex-foundation/developer-hub/src/pages/token-metadata/token-2022.md

 description: Learn about how SPL Token-2022 is integrated with Token Metadata
 ---

-SPL Token-2022 is the latest token program on the Solana blokchain that can be used to create fungible and non-fungible tokens.
+SPL Token-2022 is the latest token program on the Solana blockchain that can be used to create fungible and non-fungible tokens.
 It supports the same functionalities and structures of the SPL Token program, but also includes a set of extensions to add new functionalities.

 In order to support adding metadata information to Token-2022 mint accounts, a set of Token Metadata instructions have been updated to allow specified the desired token program.
 For example, Token Metadata can initialize a Token-2022 mint, create metadata and mint tokens using the `Create` and `Mint` instructions and specifying the SPL Token-2022 as the token program to use.